Kong/docs.konghq.com/app/konnect/vitals/analyze.md

 service's versions.

 From the {% konnect_icon servicehub %} [**Service Hub**](https://cloud.konghq.com/servicehub), select a service.
-On the service's detail page, the **Throughput** graph displays any API calls that have been made against any versions of the service for the given time frame.
+On the service's detail page, the **Throughput** graph displays all API calls that have been made against any versions of the service for the given time frame.

 From the **Throughput** graph, you can:

-* Hover over an area of the graph to view details of an event, including version information and time the event occurred.
+* Hover over an area of the graph to view event details, including version information and time the event occurred.

 * Select a time frame to display.
 By default, the graph displays the last six hours of events.